mael-macuglia/PVK_25/README.md

 - **Eigen path** is set for Homebrew installation on macOS
 - For different systems, modify the `EIGEN3_INCLUDE_DIR` in `CMakeLists.txt`

-## 🤝 Contributing

-This is an educational repository.
-For suggestions or improvements:
-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request with detailed description

-## 📄 License

-This project is released under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍🏫 Academic Context